aaggupta07/usaco-problems/README.md

 <br>

 ### The USA Computing Olympiad
 The USA Computing Olympiad is the most prestigous youth competition, which hosts four contests annually, one every month from December–March.
-Anyone can participate [here](usaco.org).
+Anyone can participate [in the competition](usaco.org).
 Top canidates are selected to attend a rigorous summer camp, and the four best represent the U.S. in the International Olympiad in Informatics (IOI).